Pacific Palisades, Los Angeles: Mort's Palisades Deli

 Mort's Palisades Deli, more commonly referred to as Mort's Deli, was a Jewish delicatessen located at 1035 Swarthmore Ave on the corner of Sunset Boulevard in the Village.
-Mort's was a neighborhood fixture and local landmark, which first opened in 1972 and closed in 2008 upon the buildings sale to former mayor Richard Riordan, who closed the deli to make way for a bistro, which itself closed after a few months.
-The deli was known for their Reuben sandwiches and celebrity clientele including Larry David, Walter Matthau, and Larry King among others, as well as being featured in numerous episodes of Curb Your Enthusiasm as "Leo's Deli".
+Mort's was a neighborhood fixture and local landmark, which first opened in 1972 and closed in 2008 upon the building's sale to former mayor Richard Riordan, who closed the deli to make way for a bistro, which itself closed after a few months.
+The deli was known for their Reuben sandwiches and celebrity clientele including Larry David, Walter Matthau, and Larry King among others, as well as being featured in numerous episodes of Curb Your Enthusiasm as Leo's Deli.

 Old Santa Monica Forestry Station

 The Old Santa Monica Forestry Station is the nation's first experimental forestry station, built in 1887.
 The Old Santa Monica Forestry Station was designated a California Historic Landmark (No.840) on March 20, 1970.
 Old Santa Monica Forestry Station is located in the Rustic Canyon neighborhood of Pacific Palisades.
 It is south of what is now called Santa Monica Mountains National Recreation Area.
 The hills and canyons around the Santa Monica Canyon were a land boom in the late 1880s.
 In 1971 the state placed a marker near the entrance of the Rustic Canyon Recreation Center at the NW corner of Latimer and Hilltree Roads, at 601 Latimer Road; which reads: